Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

 The number of increasing cyber threats every day is alarming.
-However, I will show you some of the best practices to secure your computer which you can implement today.
+However, I will show you some of the best practices that you can implement today to secure your computer against cyber threats.

 Use a strong Antivirus program and anti-malware solution

-Antivirus program is designed to detect and neutralize cyber threats on your computer.
+Antivirus programs are designed to detect and neutralize cyber threats on your computer.
 You can install strong Antivirus programs such as Kaspersky, Avast, Heimdal Security, Bullguard, and more.

-In addition, you can boost your computer security by making use of anti-malware solution such as Malwarebytes.
-With these implementations, you can keep your computer secure against emerging cyber threats.
+In addition, you can boost your computer security by making use of anti-malware solutions such as Malwarebytes, etc. With these implementations, you can keep your computer secure against emerging cyber threats.

 Update your Operating System and software applications

-OS companies such as Apple and Windows constantly releases updates which contains patches that can prevent latest security threats.
-If you are using an outdated OS, your computer might be vulnerable against impending threats from the internet.
+Operating System (OS) companies such as Apple and Windows constantly release updates that contain patches that can prevent the latest security threats.
+If you are using an outdated OS, your computer might be vulnerable to impending threats from the internet.